-LINE 2(e) Deduct any other items included on the Federal Return that need to be eliminated or adjusted due to revisions to the IRC of 1986 in effect on December 31, 2000.
+LINE 2(e) Deduct any other items included on the Federal Return that need to be eliminated or adjusted due to revisions to the IRC in effect on 12/31/2000.

-LINE 2(f) Increase or decrease the net gain or loss on the sale of assets used in the business which have a different state basis from the tax basis reported on the Federal Return.
-Because there may be a basis difference due to the federal and state treatment of IRC §179 expense, and bonus depreciation, the regular depreciation allowed under IRC §167 and IRC §168 may be different on the Business Profits Tax Return than that deducted on the Federal Return.
-This may create a different adjusted basis for assets used in the business that have not been completely depreciated and thus a different gain or loss for state reporting than that reported on the Federal Return on the sale of business assets.
-Recalculate the gain or loss and enter the difference on this line.
+LINE 2(f) Increase or decrease the net gain or loss on the sale of assets used in the business which have a different state adjusted basis from the tax adjusted basis reported on the Federal Return.
+Because there may be a basis difference between the federal and state treatment of IRC §179 expense, and bonus depreciation, the regular depreciation allowed under IRC §167 and IRC §168 may be different on the Business Profits Tax Return then that deducted on the Federal Return.
+This may create a different adjusted basis to assets used in the business which have not been completely depreciated, and thus a different gain or loss for state reporting than that reported on the Federal Return on the sale of business assets.
+Recalculate the gain or loss and place the difference on this line.